infinityworks/ranch-eye/README.md

 ## Summary

+**This container is no longer required for rancher versions 1.2 and upwards.
+Rancher no longer uses cadvisor within it's agent service.
+In order to get this detail, users can schedule their own cadvisor containers instead.**

 Simple haproxy (1.6) implementation for exposing rancher's implementation of cadvisor stats to an external endpoint.
 Useful for tools such as prometheus to monitor rancher managed hosts.